 A key driver of digital transformation efforts is data analytics – the ability to derive valuable business insights from mountains of data.
-While many try to use robotic process automation (RPA) tools in that effort, those efforts inevitably stall.
+While many have tried to use robotic process automation (RPA) tools for data analytics, these efforts inevitably stall.
 The reason: RPA can’t process unstructured data.
 You need another way to unlock the power of unstructured enterprise data.

 So, if you only need to extract data from databases and spreadsheets and input it into an analysis tool, RPA will fit the bill.